November 25, 2018

 Just-in-time training.
 JIT training is on-demand training and refers to training that can be delivered when needed.
 It’s superior to ‘just in case’ training which tends to be delivered long before it is required and is easily forgotten.
 The lessons created by mobile-based microlearning are easy to access right before they are needed and the knowledge is subsequently less likely to be forgotten.

-If you’re interested in using the best LMS authoring tools, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+If you’re interested in using the best LMS authoring tools, get in touch at email@example.com.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.